JHR1986/johnhenryroche-ms3-fitnessfuel/testing.md

     - Repeat verification steps completed for the Footer on previous html pages.
     - Confirm that the Footer is identical on all html pages.

-5. Review all functionality and responsiveness on my mobile phone and tablet for the Enquiries Page and confirm that everything on this page is correct.
+5. Review all functionality and responsiveness on my mobile phone and tablet for the Edit Phrase Page and confirm that everything on this page is correct.

 #### Additional HTML Pages

-- Login: Confirm that clicking the Logout link works and that when clicked the user is returned to the Login page and sees confirmation flash message.
+- Logout: Confirm that clicking the Logout link works and that when clicked the user is returned to the Login page and sees confirmation flash message.
-- Error Pages: Confirm that 404 and 500 error html pages are correctly written.
-When user reaches the 403 page they see the heading "Something went wrong" and can click the Return to Home Page button as an option.
+- Error Pages: Confirm that 404 and 500 error html pages are correctly set up (html has been validated).
+When user reaches the 404 and 500 page they see the heading "Something went wrong" and can click the Return to Home Page button as an option.
 Confirm that images below "Something went wrong" text are responsive and that alt tags are attached.
-- Review all functionality and responsiveness on my mobile phone and tablet for these Pages and confirm that everything on this page is correct.
+- Review all functionality and responsiveness on my mobile phone and tablet for the 404 page and confirm that everything on this page is correct.

 ## Further Testing